This is a great recipe for parties: Blue Cheese Ball

 - ¼ cup (½ stick) butter, softened

 - One 4.25 ounce can chopped black olives, drained

 - ⅓ cup finely chopped walnuts

 - crackers, for serving

-- In medium bowl, use a large spoon to blend together the cream cheese, blue cheese crumbles and butter until smooth and completely blended together.
+- In medium bowl, use a large spoon to blend together the cream cheese, blue cheese crumbles and butter until smooth and completely combined together.
 Stir in the olives.
-Cover and chill until firm enough to shape- at least one hour.
+Cover and chill until firm enough to shape, at least one hour.

 - Form the mixture into a ball (use clean hands), and place on your serving dish.
 Cover the ball with the chives and walnuts.
 Chill until ready to serve.
 Serve with crackers.

 - You may prepare this a couple of days ahead and just keep wrapped in your refrigerator.
 You may also wrap and freeze for up to a week or so.
 Place in the refrigerator overnight to defrost.

 Here are a few more cheese ball recipes you might enjoy: